AJenbo/DiabloGrooboAnalysis/readme.md

 # Footnotes

-[^1]: Refer to [[#Appendix A Diablo Level Generation|Appendix A]] for specifics on how dungeon layouts and objects/monsters/items are generated.
+[^1]: Refer to [[#Appendix A Diablo Level Generation|Appendix A Diablo Level Generation|Appendix A]] for specifics on how dungeon layouts and objects/monsters/items are generated.

 [^2]: To save space, _Diablo_ save files only include the starting RNG state for each of the 16 dungeon seeds the dungeon levels are derived from.
 Although the game saves the position of items, objects, and monsters once a dungeon level is visited, it always recreates the dungeon layout itself based on the dungeon seed.
-As described further in [[#Generating the Set of Dungeon Seeds]], these values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
+As described further in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]], these values are derived from 16 consecutive outputs of the global RNG seeded with the current time, with additional restrictions on what date/times are valid when starting a new game (what we call the game seed).
 Due to the particular type of psuedo-random number generator used in _Diablo_, the possibilities for these 16 dungeon seeds are fairly limited.

 [^3]: No game generates monsters in a starting position that would lead to the gameplay shown in the video, and none of the games that generate the dungeon layout shown have the item drop anywhere in the level, let alone from the first monster.

 [^4]: Quests are [logically organized in groups](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L73-L96), with either [one or two quests from each group](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L155-L158) chosen for each playthrough as shown in a [chart from Jarulf's Guide](http://www.bigd-online.com/JG/Body/JG8-1.html).
 The first group consisting of the quests "The Curse of King Leoric" and "Poisoned Water Supply" [is handled separately in the code](https://github.com/diasurgical/devilution/blob/bbda8dd586c65b03028ec75c52f8ea8627eb9ff5/Source/quests.cpp#L150-L153) and selects one of the two quests to be active.
 The next three groups, including the group "The Butcher", "Gharbad the Weak", and "Ogden's Sign", the group "The Magic Rock", "Valor", and "Halls of the Blind", and the group "Zhar the Mad", "The Black Mushroom", and "Anvil of Fury" each select two of the three quests to be active.
 Finally, the group "Warlord of Blood" and "Lachdanan" selects one quest to be active.

-[^5]: The compiler used to build retail versions of _Diablo_ further restricts the possible values as described in [[#Choosing the Initial RNG Seed]].
+[^5]: The compiler used to build retail versions of _Diablo_ further restricts the possible values as described in [[#Choosing the Initial RNG Seed|Choosing the Initial RNG Seed]].

-[^6]: Due to the type of psuedo-random number generator used and the range of valid dungeon seeds available, the number of distinct combinations is far smaller than might be expected as described in [[#Generating the Set of Dungeon Seeds]].
+[^6]: Due to the type of psuedo-random number generator used and the range of valid dungeon seeds available, the number of distinct combinations is far smaller than might be expected as described in [[#Generating the Set of Dungeon Seeds|Generating the Set of Dungeon Seeds]].

 [^7]: Windows itself does not allow setting the date earlier than 1980, although this can be worked around in NT-based versions of Windows by setting the clock in the BIOS prior to booting.